-(b) Basis of Consolidation
+(b) Disposal of subsidiary

-The condensed interim consolidated statements of comprehensive loss include the operation result of its former wholly owned subsidiary, Pacific Imperial Mineração do Brasil Ltda. ("Pacific Imperial Brazil") for the period from July 1, 2013 to date of disposal on January 15, 2014.
-Accordingly, the Company's statement of financial position as at March 31, 2015 does not include the assets and liabilities of Pacific Imperial Brazil.
+The Company disposed of its wholly-owned subsidiary Pacific Imperial Mineração do Brasil Ltda. ("Pacific Imperial Brazil") on January 15, 2014.
+The statements of comprehensive loss include the operation result of its former wholly owned subsidiary, Pacific Imperial Brazil for the period from July 1, 2013 to date of disposal on January 15, 2014.
+The Company's statement of financial position as at June 30, 2015 and 2014 does not include the assets and liabilities of Pacific Imperial Brazil.